orosz-attila/Spiced-Academy-Data-Science-Projects/README.md

 <div align="justify">This animated scatterplot visualizes the changes of countries' fertility rate, life expectancy and population between 1960 and 2015.
 The sizes of the scatters represents the population of each country, the colours shows in which continent they can be found.</div><br>

-The notebook with detailed comments and plotly interactivy is also available on [Jupyter Colab](https://colab.research.google.com/drive/1lzhl7rgZrw2-1RxhsBOEjXzb86fvKp2n).<br>
+The notebook with detailed comments and plotly interactivity is also available on [Jupyter Colab](https://colab.research.google.com/drive/1lzhl7rgZrw2-1RxhsBOEjXzb86fvKp2n).<br>

 Data source: [Gapminder Foundation](https://www.gapminder.org/data/).<br>